 The Knoxville Challenger will be held at the Goodfriend Indoor Tennis Center on the University of Tennessee campus.
 This has been an exciting community event with great sponsors, great food, wonderful media coverage, and most of all, great tennis!
 We have seen our finalists go on to compete in major international televised tournaments that have provided us with additional thrills.

-We hope you will join us for this exciting event in support of the Knoxville Challenger and the Helen Ross McNabb Center.
+We hope you will join us for this exciting event in support of the Knoxville Challenger and Helen Ross McNabb Center.